redpanda-data/connect/resources/docs/multipart.md

 An output that only supports single part messages (such as Kafka), which receives a multipart message (perhaps from ZMQ), will output a unique message per part.
-These parts are 'at-least once', as message delivery can only be guaranteed for the whole batch of message parts.
+These parts are 'at-least-once', but if any part is unsuccessfully sent it will mean the whole set of parts will be resent as message delivery can only be guaranteed for the whole batch.
 We could potentially read those individual parts and use the `combine` processor to 'squash' them back into a multipart message, but such a system can be brittle.

-Alternatively we can use the `multi_to_blob` and `blob_to_multi` processors so that we can output any message as a single part and then seamlessly decode it back into its original multiple part format further down the pipeline.
+Alternatively we can use the `archive` and `unarchive` processors, which squash multipart messages into a single part and then expand them back out into multiple parts respectively.
+This allows us to archive before sending on the single part protocol, then unarchive back into the native multiple part representation further in the pipeline.

+The archive processor supports multiple algorithms including a binary blob format and the `.tar` format (where message parts are treated as individual files, read the type documentation for more information).
+In the following examples whenever we use the archive processor we will be using the binary format.

 ## Example